Your Life by Treating Keratoconus - SAVES you from a Cornea

 on The Doctors TV show on April 9, 2010.

-The marked the first time a procedure was named in honor of an Olympic
+The marked the first time a procedure was named in honor of an Gold

-athlete - both Steven and the Holcomb C3-R® procedure are now
+Medal athlete - both Steven and the Holcomb C3-R® procedure

 Steven's recent book, BUT NOW I SEE, details his comeback and is widely available at book sellers.